Before and Afters

 The Consultation for Rosacea Treatment in Austin, Texas

-Patients who have been diagnosed with rosacea might be asked to send their medical records to the Buckingham Center for Facial Plastic Surgery prior to their rosacea consultation in Austin, TX.
-Dr. Buckingham will be able to go over any previous treatments, whether they were successful or not, and create a new treatment plan based on that information.
-Dr. Buckingham can also treat additional inflammation, like rhinophyma caused by long term rosacea.
+Patients who have been diagnosed with rosacea might be asked to send their medical records to the Buckingham Center for Facial Plastic Surgery prior to their rosacea consultation in Austin, Texas.

 Preparing for Rosacea Treatments in Austin, Texas

 Our doctor may require specialized pre-treatment care for rosacea procedures depending on the chosen treatment plan, but will generally provide the following instructions:

-- Refrain from taking certain medications or supplements for at least two weeks prior to the procedure
+- Refrain from taking certain medications or supplements for at least 2 weeks prior to the procedure

-- Discontinue the use of certain skin care products that may further aggravate the surface of the skin or its underlying layers, like retinol or salicylic acid
+- Discontinue the use of certain skin care products that may further aggravate the surface of the skin or its underlying layers (e.g., retinol and salicylic acid)

-- Use an approved hygiene routing prior to the procedure; exfoliation may not be recommended for a period of time
+- Use an approved hygiene routine prior to the procedure; exfoliation may not be recommended for a period of time

 - Follow post-care instructions, like avoiding direct sun exposure, which is especially important for Austin-area rosacea patients

 Depending on the specific vascular problem, treatment will often involve a series of sessions with Intense Pulsed Light, more commonly known as IPL therapy.
 Through a calculated wavelength of light directed at the skin, the IPL device is used with a cooling gel at the treatment site.
 The temperature difference spares the surface of the skin while delivering greater energy to the underlying layers of skin.

 Following IPL, patients will likely experience light facial redness for 24 hours.
-IPL can typically cause blood vessel issues like facial veins to disappear in 3-6 sessions.
+IPL can typically cause blood vessel issues like facial veins to disappear in 3 to 6 sessions.
 Moderate to severe cases may require increased energy delivery and a slightly longer recovery period.

 Other types of facial pigmentation, like brown spots, will often require multiple modes of therapy to ensure optimal results.
-Prescribed treatment begins with medical-grade skin care.
-Dr. Buckingham uses the highly recommended Skin Medica brand or Revision Skincare, both lines have specific products aimed at treating discoloration.
+For these patients, our doctors may prescribe medical-grade skin care.
+Our doctors use the highly recommended Skin Medica brand or Revision Skincare, both lines have specific products aimed at treating discoloration.